 The appraiser will consider all factors that could affect the property’s value.
 These factors include the condition of the property, any upgrades or additions made to the property, the size of the lot and “comps” or recently sold properties of comparable size and condition in the same market.

-How can sellers insure they get the maximize appraisal value for their home?
+How can sellers ensure they get the maximum appraisal value for their home?

 There are several things sellers can do to increase their home’s value.